fireheart12/Stock_Investment/README.md

 # (V) Hyperparameters :

-Our machine learning model is based on two hyperparameters which are :
+Our machine learning model was based on two hyperparameters which were :
-* **Time Step** : Number of days in the past our model will look at in order to predict the price on the present day.
-For illustration, if we set *time_step = 7* then for predicting the price on **n th** day, our model will analyze all the prices from **n-1** to **n-7** days.
-This approach is relatively more accurate than using a traditional machine learning algorithm - *such as polynomial linear regression* - as we consider only recently reported prices rather than the whole dataset at once.
+* **Time Step** : Number of days in the past our model looked at in order to predict the price on the asked day.
+For illustration, if we set *time_step = 7* then for predicting the price on **n th** day, our model analyzed all the prices from **n-1** to **n-7** days.
+This approach is relatively more accurate than using a traditional machine learning algorithm - *such as polynomial linear regression* - as we had considered only the recently reported prices rather than the whole dataset at once.
 * **Days** : Number of days in the end for which we have to predict the prices for.
-These will be in our validation/test set.
+These were placed in our validation/test set.

 # (VI) Scaling :